sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Multilingual support for Plain TeX or LaTeX
+Short desc    : Multilingual support for Plain TeX or LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package manages culturally-determined typographical (and
+Descript     : This package manages culturally-determined typographical (and
              : other) rules for a wide range of languages.
 A document may
              : select a single language to be supported, or it may select
              : several, in which case the document may switch from one